vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 (yuga) had its own incarnation: Bhārabh¯uti in the Kr.tayuga, Din. ḍimun. ḍa in the Tretā, As ¯ .āḍhi in the Dvāpara, and Lāguḍi in our Kali Age.
-2 Another development that apparently took place or gained prominence in the 5th to 6th centuries is that the avatāra story in Kārohan. a itself was reviseḍGod is said in the Skandapurān. a to have been born into the house of a certain Somaśarman, who is said to belong to the lineage of the r. s.i Atri, father of Soma, the Moon.
+2 Another development that apparently took place or gained prominence in the 5th to 6th centuries is that the avatāra story in Kārohaṇa itself was reviseḍGod is said in the Skandapurāṇa to have been born into the house of a certain Somaśarman, who is said to belong to the lineage of the r. s.i Atri, father of Soma, the Moon.
 3 This new tradition may have been invented to account for a lineage of Pāśupata teachers who traced their pedigree back to Somaśarman, a topic that I have discussed in my paper Somaśarman, Somavam. śa and So masiddhānta (above, p.
 283 ff.).
-The Skandapurān. a is, in all likelihood, the first extant text that attests the name Lāguḍi (variant: Lākulin), meaning ‘club bearer’ (laguḍa/lakut.a: ‘club’; see above, p.
+The Skandapurāṇa is, in all likelihood, the first extant text that attests the name Lāguḍi (variant: Lākulin), meaning ‘club bearer’ (laguḍa/lakut.a: ‘club’; see above, p.
 529).
 However, this relatively late first attestation of the name ‘club bearer’ does not preclude the possibility that the association of this incarnation with the attribute of the club is much older.
 For this we have some indications.

 Early images of a club bearing ascetic or teacher

 To begin with, there is an image found in Mathurā, 4 usually dated to the third century ad on stylistic grounds, of a rather glum-faced, club-bearing ascetic.
 This figure might represent, either an ascetic associated with the Pāśupata sect, or—less likely, because characteristic iconographic signs are absent—the incarnation of Siva himself (Plate 121). ´ 5

-Secondly, the American scholar Daniel Ingalls, who compared the Pāśupata sect with the school of the Greek Cynics, broke new ground in his paper Cynics and Pāśupata: the Seeking of Dishonor, when he conjectured that the name Lakulīśa, the Lāguḍi of the Skandapurān. a, may have been derived from the Greek name Heracles,           , ‘if it lost its first syllable in order to help out a folk etymology’.
+Secondly, the American scholar Daniel Ingalls, who compared the Pāśupata sect with the school of the Greek Cynics, broke new ground in his paper Cynics and Pāśupata: the Seeking of Dishonor, when he conjectured that the name Lakulīśa, the Lāguḍi of the Skandapurāṇa, may have been derived from the Greek name Heracles,           , ‘if it lost its first syllable in order to help out a folk etymology’.
 6 If this were correct, it might point to an (iconographic) influence of the Hellenistic school of the Cynics, whose patron saint was the club-bearing Heracles, on the movement of the Pāśupata.

 Ingalls’ wider suggestion, namely that the Pāśupata practice of seeking dis honour may have originated under the influence of the Cynics, has been met with scepticism by contemporary scholarship.
-Thomas Oberlies (2000) argued in his Kriegslisten und ungeziemendes Benehmen: Die Askesepraktiken der Pāśupatas that antinomian praxis, as part of the context of the brahmodya, is already attested in the Taittirīya Brāhman. a (2.3.9.9); the influence of Cynicism in this particular respect, something that was conjectured by Ingalls, is there fore not required to explain the phenomenon.
-Though it may indeed be the case that the Pāśupata antinomian praxis in the second stage of the ascetic’s
+Thomas Oberlies (2000) argued in his Kriegslisten und ungeziemendes Benehmen: Die Askesepraktiken der Pāśupatas that antinomian praxis, as part of the context of the brahmodya, is already attested in the Taittirīya Brāhmaṇa (2.3.9.9); the influence of Cynicism in this particular respect, something that was conjectured by Ingalls, is there fore not required to explain the phenomenoṇThough it may indeed be the case that the Pāśupata antinomian praxis in the second stage of the ascetic’s

-2 Skandapurān. a S recension (SPS 167.112–117) in Bisschop 2006.
+2 Skandapurāṇa S recension (SPS 167.112–117) in Bisschop 2006.

 3 SPS 167.124 (above, p.
 295).